elunna/hackem/hackem_changelog.md

     - Hidey monsters can use grass as concealment.
     - Fire and death rays scorch away grass and revert it to normal floor

-### Blood
+### Blood (splice)

-    - Also pulled from Splice.
     - When monsters are killed, they have a chance to spray blood in a random direction and color a tile red.
 No real effect on gameplay, purely aesthetic.
     - The amount of blood depends on monster size.
     - Spraying bloody tiles with a ray of water (ie: from a wand of water) will clear the tile of it's blood.
     - When bloody tile is walked over, there is a 1 in 20 chance it will erode away.
     - Orc blood is black.

-### Vents
+### Vents (splice)

-    - From Splice
     - Vents appear after level 3.
     - After level 6, 66% of vents will emit poison gas instead of harmless mist.

-### Toilets:
+### Toilets (SlashEM)

 	- I know toilets are a bit silly, but I have enhanced them so they are more interesting and useful!

     - Toilets can appear separate from sinks, in slashem they only appeared in pairs with sinks.
     - Enabled fishing in toilets
     - Dropping a ring of poly into a sink can poly into a toilet.
     - Prevented toilet prayer while levitating.
     - Toilet prayer can now stop the vomiting process (before it could not and you could vomit and still be in the vomiting process)

 #### Toilet #kicking: